Before you can place logs in your log splitter or log rack, you have to cut them down to a length that will fit.

 People who have tried using wood markers stick with them for several reasons:

 Wood markers are faster to use than measuring sticks and chalks, but that's not the only reason they make your job more efficient.
 Because a firewood marker sprays only a small amount of paint with each burst, it can mark up to 75 cords of wood with one can of paint!

 Then there's consistency.
 Unlike the variations in size associated with marking by hand, the sections marked by a wood marker will be the same size every time.

 This means that you'll know that your logs will fit onto your log splitter, and all of your logs will fit neatly in your firewood rack when you're finished.

-If you've ever tried marking logs in the winter, snow likely gives you some trouble.
-However, the Mingo can apply the paint markings over any snow or ice still stuck to the log.
+Wood markers can be used throughout the year, too.
+If you've ever tried marking logs in the winter, you know that snow can make it tricky.
+However, a wood marker can apply paint markings over any snow or ice still stuck to the log.

-Finally, as an added bonus, it's also handy for marking fence or deck boards, planting locations or anything that needs to be uniformly spaced.
+As an added bonus, wood markers are also handy for marking anything else that needs to be uniformly measured:

 Surveyor's paint is a common item you can find at almost any hardware store.
 A good wood marker, less common.
 Once you try one, though, you'll be amazed at how simple neat-looking logs can be to cut.